obscreen/documentation/docs/legal/terms-of-service.md

 d.
 Configuring the **Player Fleet Management** or **Studio Fleet Management** features if using distributed installations, as outlined in the documentation.

+e. paying for any applicable fees associated with your Obscreen license and subscription plan.

 ## 4. Intellectual Property

-All intellectual property rights in and to Obscreen, including copyrights, trademarks, and patents, are owned by us or our licensors.
-You agree that any use of the software outside the scope of this agreement or the **OBLv1** is prohibited.
+All intellectual property rights in and to Obscreen, including but not limited to copyrights, trademarks, and trade secrets, are owned by us.
+Except for the limited license granted in these Terms, we reserve all rights, title, and interest in and to Obscreen.

 ## 5. Updates and Support